Ten joyful years of online content creation

 5. Enjoy the journey

 Sometimes we can become so focused on where we want to be that we forget to appreciate where we are right now.
-A good way to stop this happening is to regularly celebrate your achievements and how far you’ve come.
+One way to stop this happening is to regularly celebrate your achievements and how far you’ve come.
 By working from a place of gratitude we can savour the delight of the journey and stop wishing away our precious time.

 6. It’s okay to change direction